 The key principle: higher turbidity needs higher molecular weight for faster bridging, while higher color (organic matter) needs higher hydrolysis degree for better interaction with dissolved organics.
 Our APAM range covers 6-28M molecular weight and 10-45% hydrolysis, so we can match any water source.

-- Plant capacity increase: 15-30% more water treated with existing infrastructure
+- Plant capacity: 15-30% more water treated with existing infrastructure

-The filter run length extension is particularly valuable.
-Longer filter runs mean fewer backwashes, less backwash water consumption (typically 3-5% of plant output), and more consistent treated water quality.
+The filter run extension is where utilities really notice the difference.
+Longer runs mean fewer backwashes, less backwash water wasted (typically 3-5% of plant output), and more consistent treated water quality.
 For a 100,000 m³/day plant, extending filter runs from 18 to 36 hours saves 1,500-2,500 m³/day in backwash water.
+That's water you're already paying to treat — now it goes to customers instead of back to the head of the plant.

 - Batch traceability: Full COA with molecular weight, hydrolysis degree, residual monomer testing